ToolJet/ToolJet/docs/versioned_docs/version-2.25.0/how-to/run-action-from-runjs.md

 ---
 id: run-actions-from-runjs
-title: Triggering Actions from RunJS query
+title: Run Actions from RunJS query
 ---

 ToolJet allows you to execute various [actions](/docs/actions/show-alert) within RunJS queries.
 This guide outlines the syntax and examples for each action.